ShinobuAmasaki/libpq-fortran/README.md

 ## Appendix: Implemented Interface Functions List

+Note:
-Note: The order of the following headings and the functions contained within them follows [the PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq.html).
+ - The order of the following headings and the functions contained within them follows [the PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq.html).
+ - The function with a strikethrough is not planned to be implemented.

 ### Database Connection Control Functions